barbarysoftware/Linkifier/README.md

 * 100% test coverage
 * Simple to use: Input is a Java String, output is a Java String.

 linkify-java has not yet reached version 1.
-The basic API is likely to be modified somewhat before we settle on version 1.
+The basic API is likely to change somewhat before we settle on version 1.

 linkify-java is maintained by the dev team at [Feature Upvote](https://featureupvote.com/).